lillymeravirgi/personalized-reading-dutch/README.md

 VITE_API_BASE_URL=http://localhost:8000/api
 ```

-## Local Test Accounts

-`python seed.py` creates local team/demo Study IDs when `SEED_TEST_ACCOUNTS=true`:

 ## Online Deployment Policy

 Online deployment uses Vercel for the frontend, Render for the FastAPI backend, and Neon Postgres for the study database.
 Deployment settings and online data access are managed by the deployment owner, not committed to GitHub.

-## Study Data for Analysis

-run `python backend/download_study_export.py` to download the study data zip into `backend/exports/`.
-The script requires an online `https://.../api` backend URL and will not use a local localhost backend for analysis exports.

-The zip contains CSV files for users, topics, assessment batches, onboarding words, recommended vocabulary, user vocabulary vectors, reading sessions, interaction telemetry, survey results, vocabulary test results, and lexicon data.
-Authentication fields such as password hashes and emails are excluded.

-## Common Problems

 ### Backend cannot find packages